hnarayanan/sicm/README.md

    mechanics.sh
    ````

-   Which greets you with the following. *Notice the modules loaded on
+   This greets you with the following: *Notice the modules loaded on
    the last line.* If you see these, it means you have it all working.

    ````